Meet Cyber Dad

 Why?
 Because it is Part II of the preceding book, also a great fictional story, but with important business lessons.

-How the World Ends: The Cyber Weapons Arms Race by Perlroth, Nicole
+This Is How They Tell Me The World Ends: The Cyber Weapons Arms Race by Perlroth, Nicole

 Why?
 Because senior leaders should be aware of international threats.